What features does the Pro version contain?

 - Workplace arrival & departure detection (Android & iOS)

-- + more! (e.g. overlay window on Windows, widget on Android)
+- + more! (e.g. overlay window on Windows, menu bar item on macOS)

 After installing the app, there will be a 7-day trial period in which you can test all Pro features before they are being disabled unless you purchase the Pro version.